steepleian/weewx-Weather34/README.md

 kPa has been introduced as a pressure unit for Canadian users.

+Finally this version sees the introduction of a 'set and forget' module for the automatic daily update of multiple database files.
+More details in the installation guide.

 # Demo

 A live example of Weather34 WeeWX skin can be seen at https://claydonsweather.org.uk